stanfordhpccenter/cs74/labs/week7/Lab-2-Automated-Installation-Optimizations.md

 ## Guide to Automated Cluster Configuration

+Please remember to carry out this assignment on your secondary cluster.
+If you don't have one, message Steve to assign you one.

 [C] is your cluster number.
 For example, if you are configuring cluster 10, replace [C] with 10.

 0. Remember to apply the correct configurations to your master node that are needed prior to the following steps.
 You should reference the lab from week1.